 This was the big one.
 Glasgow’s second consecutive PRO12 Grand Final and, while it may not have been the home game they had hoped for, there was the consolation of not having to take on Munster on their own patch.
-What followed at the Kingspan Stadium was the greatest moment in the club’s history – so far…
+What followed at the Kingspan Stadium was the greatest day in the club’s history – so far…

 10 hours before kick-off